3comconfliczu/unicopedia-plus/README.md

 ## Unihan Radical-Strokes

 - The **Unihan Radical-Strokes** utility displays all the Unihan characters searched by KangXi radical and additional stroke count.
-- Use the <kbd>Full Unihan Set</kbd> checkbox to perform the search on the full set of 93,858 Unihan characters, or limit it to the IICore set of 9,810 CJK unified ideographs in common usage.
+- Use the <kbd>Set</kbd> drop-down menu to perform the search on a specified Unihan set:
+    - `IICore`: the IICore set of 9,810 CJK unified ideographs in common usage,
+    - `Unihan Core (2020)`: the Unihan core set (2020) of 20,720 CJK unified and compatibility ideographs, minimal set of required ideographs for East Asia,
+    - `Full Unihan`: the full set of 93,858 Unihan characters.
 - Use the <kbd>Extra Sources</kbd> checkbox to extend the search to all radical/strokes source tags, or use only the IRG-defined source tag common to all Unihan characters.
 - Use the <kbd>Radical</kbd> and <kbd>Strokes</kbd> drop-down menus to select the KangXi radical and the additional stroke count of the Unihan characters you are looking for, then click on the <kbd>Search</kbd> button.
 - If the number of additional strokes is negative, 0 is used instead.
 For example, the Unihan character 王 gets listed under 'Radical 96 ⽟ (Jade)' + '0 Stroke', although its additional stroke count is -1.